simonpacis/obsidian-grammarly-plugin/README.md

 ## Installation

+### Option 1: BRAT (easiest)
+- Install BRAT from Community Plugins in Obsidian
+- Open Command Palette and run the command "BRAT: Add a beta plugin for testing"
+- Use the following link: "https://github.com/simonpacis/obsidian-grammarly-plugin"
+- Click "Add Plugin"
+- Go to Community Plugins, refresh, and enable Obsidian Grammarly plugin

+### Option 2: Manual install

 **Do not clone the repo or download it as zip.
 This is not how this plug-in is installed.**

 Quick starting guide for installing the plugin: